 The only way to discover this information (without paying huge dollars to outsource it to marketing companies) is to collect it yourself.
 If you have a field team, you have a ready made survey team!

 The key principals for surveys are:

 - Keep it short.
-A survey should never take more than 1 minute to answer.
+A survey should never take more than one minute to answer.

 - Continually review and provide feedback to your team.
 Once they understand why surveys are important, they will happily do them.

 - Compare results for your sales cycle.
 Measure, report, make change, then re-survey.
 You will soon know the impact of your changes.